Second Call for Papers EUNIS 2001 The 7th International Congress

 The application of technology leads to significant changes in the

 Universities' administrative processes.
-This will also have an impact on
+This will also have an impact

 the structure of management within the University.
 Security and staffing